robshea/diffraction.cam/_pages/cameras.md

   <td><a href="/?camera={{ camera.make }} {{ camera.model }}">{{ camera.model }}</a></td>
   <td>{{ camera.size }}</td>
   <td>{{ camera.pitch }}</td>
+  <td>{{ camera.megapixels }}</td>
 </tr>
 {% endfor %}
 </table>

 ## Cameras by Pitch

+If you are looking for a camera with the greatest depth of field, start at the top of this list and work your way down.

 {% assign cameras_by_pitch = site.data.cameras.cameras | sort: "pitch" | reverse %}